JvanKatwijk/qt-dab/README.md

 for use with (appropriate) extio handlers

-Remark: Input from pre-recorded files (8 bit unsigned `*.raw` and 16-bit "wav" `*.sdr` files) is configured by default.
+Remark: Input from pre-recorded files (8 bit unsigned `*.raw` and `*.iq' as well as 16-bit "wav" `*.sdr` files) is configured by default.

 In order to show the spectrum and the constellation shown, uncomment
 ```
 CONFIG          += spectrum
 ```

-In such a case
+In such a case, when uncommenting
 ```
 DEFINES		+= __QUALITY
 ```